 If you are looking for an affordable, lightweight rain poncho for your next hiking trip, then the Frogg Toggs Ultra-Lite2 is a top contender.
-It is made from non-woven polypropylene which is not only waterproof, but also recyclable, making this a model a more environmentally-friendly choice.
+It is made from non-woven polypropylene which is not only waterproof but also recyclable, making this model a more environmentally-friendly choice.

 Ultralight, this rain poncho weighs in at just nine ounces, so you’ll barely notice you’re wearing it.
 Thanks to its included stuff sack, it’s easy to put away after use and its compact size takes up a minimum of space – so you won’t waste precious backpack capacity.